overviewer/Minecraft-Overviewer/docs/building.rst

 * python3-numpy

 .. note::
-    If you choose to install pillow through pip instead of your distribution's package manager, you won't get the pillow headers which Overviewer requires to build its C extension.
-In that case, you should manually download the header files specific to the version of pillow you installed, and point at them with the ``PIL_INCLUDE_DIR`` environment variable.
+    Certain pillow headers, which Overviewer requires to build its C extension, are not included in the Overviewer source.
+    You need to manually download the header files specific to the version of pillow you installed, and point at them with the ``PIL_INCLUDE_DIR`` environment variable.
 A version mismatch between the installed pillow library and the headers can lead to segfaults while running Overviewer due to an ABI mismatch.

+    The following header files are required and can be downloaded from https://github.com/python-pillow/Pillow/tree/master/src/libImaging.

+    - ``Imaging.h``
+    - ``ImPlatform.h``
+    - ``ImagingUtils.h``

 Then to build::